bang-equal/aspnetcore-api-jwt-identity/README.md

 # BareMetalApi

+> Live example running on Heroku right now.
+Check out Heroku_Deploy branch for more details

 ### WHAT

 A lightweight and cross platform ASP.Net Core JSON API.
 CRUD to your PostgreSQL database out of the box thanks to [Npgsql](http://www.npgsql.org/) driver and EF Core dependency injection.
 Includes data migration script that runs on startup and seeds initial data.
 Get started right away!